 The tradition of packing gifts for loved ones overseas is practiced by the Philippine community with the balikbayan box.
 Named after the tagalog words for returning Filipino, this container serves as a means to transport goods from the U.S. to the Philippines.
-This project explores this symbol of the Filipina Diaspora through interviews with the San Diego community about the contents of their balikbayan boxes.
+This social engagement project explores this symbol of the Filipina Diaspora through interviews with community, in San Diego and beyond, about the contents of their balikbayan boxes.

 An archive that aims to catalog the memory and oral history of underrepresented people.
 This ongoing project is currently exploring the stories of women of color living and working in Southern California and B.C.
 Mexico.
 Housed in recycled card catalogs, an collection of flipbooks and interviews teach visitors about our community.
 The goal of the project is to provide an oral history and documentation of people that have historically gone unnoticed.